+91 92 58 700 600 info@neodermatologist.com

 Types of Eczema: Exogenous vs Endogenous

-Eczema is a broad term, and based on the nature of the etiological agent, it is classified into exogenous and endogenous.
-Some of the examples of exogenous eczema and endogenous eczema are given below:
+Eczema is a broad term, and based on the nature of the underlying trigger, it is classified into exogenous and endogenous types.
+Knowing which category your eczema falls into helps guide both trigger-avoidance and treatment choices.

 Exogenous Eczema: (caused by external factors):